STAND: Self-Aware Precondition Induction for Interactive Task Learning: STAND

 In ecology, a stand is a contiguous region of trees that share similar characteristics.
-An ecological stand is a habitat that is typically mutually beneficial to the trees that comprise it.
-Analogous to its namesake concept, STAND is a method for learning a compact collection of classifiers embedded in a shared data structure.
-The compact representation learned by STAND holds every classifier that would be generated by a randomized greedy learning process.
-In our explanation, we’ll use decision trees as an example for this underlying classifier but the same method can be applied to other greedy strategies as well, including sequential covering methods common in inductive logic programming \cite{quinlan1996learning}.
+Analogous to its namesake concept, the STAND algorithm learns a compact collection of classifiers embedded in a shared data structure that holds every classifier that would be generated by a randomized greedy learning process, plus a space of extensions on those classifiers.
+Here, we describe STAND over decision trees, although the same method could be extended to sequential covering (described in Appendix A).
+Similar to a version space \cite{mitchell1978version, mitchell1982generalization}, STAND builds a space of generalizations consistent with training data enclosed by two boundary sets: a general set $G$ and a specific set $S$.